-If someone does not place their faith in Jesus to forgive their sin, is it really fair that they will spend an eternity in hell because of that?
+If someone does not place their faith in Jesus Christ for the forgiveness of their sin, is it really fair that they will spend an eternity in hell?
 The punishment doesn’t seem to fit the crime.

 If I steal five dollars from you for a whole year, that doesn’t warrant a year in jail – or any time at all.
 However, if I murder you, that might take five seconds, but I would rightly spend the rest of my life in jail.
 It’s not the length of the time it takes to commit a crime, it’s the seriousness of the crime and who is it being committed against.

 Just as in heaven, there are graduations of reward, in hell there are also graduations of punishment.
 The average unbeliever will not be at the same level of torment as Hitler.